JavaScript Modules and how to effectively work with Export Import

 Introduction

-Javascript(ES6)'s inclusion of modules was a game changer.
-We are able to take advantage of the modules functionality native way.
-In this post, I would like to introduce you to the JavaScript module concept and in-depth understanding of using the keywords export
+Javascript(ES6)'s inclusion of modules is a game-changer.
+We can take advantage of the module's functionality natively way.
+In this post, I introduce you to the JavaScript module concept and in-depth understanding of using the keywords export and import effectively.
+All the code snippets used in this post are in my gitHub repo.

 JavaScript Modules